SpencerClarke/C-things/README.md

 </p>

 ## <a href="Threads/">Threads</a>
 <p>This folder contains some experimental proof of concept programs that I wrote as someone who is very new to multithreaded programming.
 It contains one program that compares the runtime of regular quicksort and a variant of quicksort that uses multiple threads.
-It also contains a program that uses a mutex around a critical section and estimates the value of pi by estimating the integral of 4/(x²+1) from x=0 to x=1 using four threads.
+It also contains two programs that have critical sections and use mutexes.
+They both estimate pi. integ.c calculates pi by estimating the integral of 4/(x²+1) from x=0 to x=1. monte.c uses the Monte Carlo method using many random points and calculating how many of them reside within a circle inscribed in a square.
+They both use multiple threads to work on different sections of data.
 </p>